Hanko is the "generic" name for seals used in Japan - they are still pretty common in many places where Western people would use a signature.

-At the moment I own a small wooden rakkan obtained from a Japanese company - if you want your own seal I wholeheartedly endorse JUN Japanese Gifts & Souvenirs
+At the moment I own a few plastic or wooden rakkan from Japan and a couple stone ones from China - if you want your own seal I wholeheartedly endorse JUN Japanese Gifts & Souvenirs

 I have also experimented with having a modern inkstamp made to my specification, as a temporary replacement for a more traditional rakkan.
 If you want to do the same, here is what I did.

 - You may also find this PDF document interesting: it's an exhaustive description of various ways you can experiment with in order to make yourself a hanko, written by Charles Morgan, a Canadian printmaker.